drdaemos/xc5-docs/en/misc/how_to_create_translation_module.md

 Fill in the form of this script as:

 *   **Developer ID** should be filled in as your developer ID (without spaces).
-See more about developer ID here: {% link "Step 1 - creating simplest module#Choosingidentifiers" ref_G2mlgckf#Step1-creatingsimplestmodule-Choosingidentifiers %}
+See more about developer ID here: {% link "Step 1 - creating simplest module" ref_G2mlgckf#choosing-identifiers %}
 *   **Module author** should contain the name of the translation author how it should be displayed to merchants.
 *   **Module service name** should contain the ID of your module in X-Cart.
-See more here: {% link "Step 1 - creating simplest module#Choosingidentifiers" Step-1---creating-simplest-module_524296.html#Step1-creatingsimplestmodule-Choosingidentifiers %}
+See more here: {% link "Step 1 - creating simplest module" ref_G2mlgckf#choosing-identifiers %}
 *   **Module name** should contain the name of your module how it is going to be displayed to merchants.
 *   **Module description** defines the description of the module that will be displayed to merchants.
 *   **Core version **field defines what X-Cart version is your module for.